Voljega/ExoDOSConverter/README.md

 For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
 However it is a conversion / rewrite of a same previous command line tool, which I used in the past to convert a few thousands of games from both ExoDOS and ExoWin3x collection without too much trouble, so it should already be in an ok state

-Fully supported distributions are Batocera and Recalbox.
+Fully supported distributions are Batocera, Recalbox and Retropie.
 It should work with OpenDingux too, minus the boxart.

-Retropie needs a little work still, and in the future, I will try to add MiSTer compatibility
+In the future, I will try to add MiSTer compatibility